porsche-design-system/porsche-design-system/packages/storefront/src/pages/developing/angular/testing.md

 To apply the polyfill, simply import it in your **setupTest.{js|ts}** file.

-**Note:** If your test includes Porsche Design System components, make sure to import the PorscheDesignSystemModule in every module you want to use the components.
+**Note:** If your test includes Porsche Design System components, make sure that you import the PorscheDesignSystemModule into each module in which you want to use the components.

 ### Setup file